haha150/haha150.github.io/wTesla/index.md

 }
 ```

-### Alternative 1: Steps to Authorize with refresh token

-1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication)
-2. Copy the refresh_token
-3. Provide the refresh_token in the app Authorize page, you only need to this one time
-4. Enjoy
+> refresh_token is mandatory, the rest are optional.

-### Alternative 2: Steps to Authorize with full token
+### Steps to Authorize with token

-1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication)
+1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication) guide
 2. Save it to a file
 3. Host the file on a webserver/fileserver that the app can access and download from
 4. Provide the link to the token in the app Authorize page, you only need to this one time